 Authorized Reproduction and Use of Copyrighted Computer Software

-Schools have a valid need for high‐quality software at reasonable prices.
-To assure a fair return to the authors of software programs, the District shall support the legal and ethical issues involved in copyright laws and any usage agreements that are incorporated into the acquisition of software programs.
+Schools have a valid need for high-quality software at reasonable prices.
+To assure a fair return to the authors of software programs, the school district shall support the legal and ethical issues involved in copyright laws and any usage agreements that are incorporated into the acquisition of software programs.
 To this end, the following guidelines shall be in effect:

 - Staff members shall take reasonable precautions to prevent copying or the use of unauthorized copies on school equipment;